Relational Semantics for Flat Heyting-Lewis Logic: Relational semantics for flat Heyting-Lewis logic

 \subsection{Relation to sharp semantics}

 The sharp semantics for $\hlcs$ can be embedded into flat semantics in a truth preserving way.
 This gives rise to a completeness result for $\hlcs$ with respect to flat semantics.
 We start with a simple sufficient condition for a flat frame to validate $\axDi$.
+Let us call a flat frame $\mo{F} = (W, \fleq, R)$ \emph{pointwise downward directed} if $R[w]$ is a downward directed subset of $(W, \fleq)$ for every $w \in W$.